-If you've lived in New Zealand for six months (183 days) or more, your student loan is interest-free.
+If you've lived in New Zealand for 6 months (183 days) or more, your student loan is interest-free.

-Even if you haven't been in New Zealand for six months, you may qualify for an interest-free student loan if you meet the criteria for an exemption.
+Even if you have not been in New Zealand for six months, you may qualify for an interest-free student loan if you meet the criteria for an exemption.